JoshGo6/InstallingGoOnUbuntu/test.md

     cd ~
     ```

-1. Copy the URL of the current binary release tarball from the [official Go downloads page](https://golang.org/dl/), and note the SHA256 hash listed next to it.
+1. Copy the URL of the current binary tarball file from the [official Go downloads page](https://golang.org/dl/), and note the SHA256 hash listed next to it.
 You’ll use this hash to [verify the downloaded file](https://www.digitalocean.com/community/tutorials/how-to-verify-downloaded-files).

     ![Tarball file with SHA256 for verifying download](./assets/images/sha256-optimized.png "Tarball download")